Child in Need Plans and Reviews

 The Child in Need Plan will be developed in a Child in Need Planning Meeting.

-Most Child in Need Plans will envisage that Children's Social Care intervention will end within 12 months.
-During this time the Child in Need Plan needs to be regularly reviewed to decide whether escalation or de-escalation would be more appropriate than continuing with the plan.
-However, some children and families may require longer term support, for example disabled children.When an assessment is being completed for a child that is not looked after to ascertain if a Special Guardianship Order should be made, the child will be considered as a Child In Need.
+The period of intervention under a Child In Need Plan is not time limited; however it is important to regularly review the objectives in the Plan as part of the Child in Need Planning Meeting.
+This will help to ensure that the intervention continues to be appropriate in meeting identified the child’s needs, and allow consideration of whether an alternative intervention would be more appropriate.When an assessment is being completed for a child that is not looked after to ascertain if a Special Guardianship Order should be made, the child will be considered as a Child In Need.
 The team manager will decide and record if a Child In Need Planning Meeting is required.
 This will be recorded on the Child's Electronic Record as a decision.

 The Child in Need Plan must identify the Lead Professional, any resources or services that will be needed to achieve the planned outcomes within the agreed timescales and who is responsible for which action and the time-scale involved.
 All plans should be SMART.